Home - Blog

 The ceramic material option often undergoes the process below;

 Manufacturers begin by pre-processing and cleaning the ceramic substrate.
-Then, they use a professional film manufacturing technology-vacuum coating method to sputter and bond a copper metal composite layer onto the substrate.
+Then, they use a professional film manufacturing technology coating method to sputter and bond a copper metal composite layer onto the substrate.

 Next, the photoresistor with yellow light lithography undergoes re-exposure, development, and etching.
 Finally, the film removal process becomes complete, and now the manufacturers increase the circuit thickness by electroless/electroplating plating deposition.